ardalis/ardalis-com-gatsby/src/pages/blog/how-to-add-files-to-a-github-repo-you-don’t-own.md

 A fork of a project is a copy of the original at that point in time.
 If the original repository continues to be updated, the fork won’t see these updates (at least, not automatically).
 You can use a fork of a project as a kind of backup, since it copies the repo to your account.

 Forking is also used for collaboration.
 You can modify your copy of the original, and then submit your changes to the original repo.
-When you follow this process, your changes aren’t automatically *pushed*back to the original repo.
-Instead, you have to *request*that the owner of the original *pull*your changes into their repo.
+When you follow this process, your changes aren’t automatically *pushed* back to the original repo.
+Instead, you have to *request* that the owner of the original *pull* your changes into their repo.
 Hence the term, pull request.

 Pull requests compare any two branches.
 You can make pull requests within a repo or between a fork and its parent repo.
 A common mistake to watch out for, though, is to make a pull request from a branch and then continue working on that branch.
 Any additional changes you make in that branch will also become part of that pull request!
 Thus, it’s best to create a new branch for any particular change, and to keep pull requests small and focused.

 ## Adding Files to Repos You Don’t Own

-Ok, now you’ve seen how to edit a file and you hopefully has at least some idea of what forks and pull requests are.
+Ok, now you’ve seen how to edit a file and you hopefully have at least some idea of what forks and pull requests are.
 So how do you add a new file to a repo you don’t own?

 I’m going to return to Automapper again for this example.
 When I view the main page of the repo, I see this: